 Localization is part and parcel of producing a successful app.
 Building a great experience will earn you devoted fans, but building a great localized experience will help you make it big.
-It’s more than just a snappy buzzword; localization is now essentially an expectation for any app that’s serious about its growth.
+It’s more than just a snappy buzzword; mobile app localization is now essentially an expectation for any brand that’s serious about its growth.

 What exactly is localization?